The refined analytic torsion and a well-posed boundary condition for the odd signature operator

-For simplicity we are going to discuss the refined analytic torsion for the cochain complex (4.2).
+Now we are going to discuss the refined analytic torsion for the cochain complex (4.2).
 The exact same method works for the cochain complex (4.3).
 In this section we make the following two assumptions and the general case will be discussed in Section 5.